Mount Holly Project Overview

 Dutchman's Creek Greenway Section

-National Trails Day was celebrated at Tuckaseege Park on Saturday June 5, 2021.
-This local celebration of trails was hosted by the Carolina Thread Trail and the City of Mount Holly.
-The free event included live music, vendors, nature hikes, kayak,stand up paddleboard and bike rentals, and yoga.
-The event drew an estimated crowd of over 1200 people to enjoy the outdoors.
+National Trails Day is celebrated in June.
+This local celebration of trails is hosted by the Carolina Thread Trail and the City of Mount Holly.
+The free event includes live music, vendors, nature hikes, kayak, stand-up paddleboard and bike rentals, and yoga.
+The event usually draws a great crowd of over 1,000 people to enjoy the outdoors.

 North Main Parking Lot